timirgfleev/cpp_liib_example/README.md

 Test task from a company.

 Project includes:
-Library with a few types of 3D geometric curves – circles, ellipses and 3D helixes; a bit of operations with them
+Library that defines a virual class with a few types of 3D geometric curves – circles, ellipses and 3D helixes; a bit of operations with them

+Cmake to compile library